 Name Principal Occupations and Related Experience Jeremy Kaliel, President and Chief Executive Officer and Associate Advising Representative and Dealing Representative with the Manager Jeremy Kaliel is the President & Chief Executive Officer of Proof Capital Inc., which he founded in early 2016.
-He is also an Associate Advising Representative and Dealing Representative with Qwest Investment Fund Management Ltd. He is also currently a Director at Barrel Oil Corp. (a private oil company operating in Alberta) which he joined at the company's inception in June 2019.
+He is also an Associate Advising Representative and a Dealing Representative with Qwest Investment Fund Management Ltd. under the supervision of Cameron Reid (Advising Representative).
 From July 2017 to September 2018, Mr. Kaliel was the Vice President of Corporate Strategy & Communications for Frontera Energy (FEC-TSX), a publicly listed \$2BIn market cap oil company operating in Colombia and Peru.
 Prior thereto, Mr. Kaliel had over 12 years of experience in equity research at CIBC, Scotia Capital, and Raymond James - during which time he was ranked the #1 sell-side analyst in his sector multiple times.

-Name Principal Occupations and Related Experience Cameron Reid, Chief Investment Officer and Advising Representative with Manager Cameron Reid is the Chief Investment Officer of Proof Capital Inc., which he joined in September 2019.
+Cameron Reid, Chief Investment Officer and Advising Representative with the Manager Cameron Reid is the Chief Investment Officer of Proof Capital Inc., which he joined in September 2019.
 He is also an Advising Representative with Qwest Investment Fund Management Ltd. and manages each of Proof's funds.
 Most recently, Cameron Reid was the Portfolio Manager & Chief Investment Officer for WealthCo Asset Management, where he helped his firm grow AUM to close to \$500MM.
 Prior to joining WealthCo, Mr. Reid was a Portfolio Manager at BCV Asset Management Inc., and an Associate Portfolio Manager at Brownstone Asset Management.
 His early career included an Investment Banking Analyst role with Banc of America Securities LLC.